 As part of our new supplier onboarding process, Brooks requires all factories to sign the Brooks Supplier Code of Conduct, which certifies that:

-Additionally, Brooks requires all prospective factories to complete the Higg Facility Social Labour Module (Higg FSLM) self-assessment and verification to evaluate social and labour practices and verify compliance to our Code.
+Additionally, Brooks requires all prospective factories to complete a Social & Labor Convergence Program (SLCP) Converged Assessment Framework (CAF) assessment and verification to evaluate social and labour practices and verify compliance to our Code

-In 2021, as a Sustainable Apparel Coalition (SAC) member and a signatory of the Social Labour Convergence Program (SLCP), we aligned with the apparel and footwear industry by fully adopting the Higg FSLM and replacing our traditional third-party audit approach.
-This industry-standardized tool measures social labour practices in factories across nine key areas:
+In 2021, as a Sustainable Apparel Coalition (SAC) member and a signatory of the SLCP, we aligned with the apparel and footwear industry by fully adopting the SLCP CAF and replacing our traditional third-party audit approach.
+This industry-standardized tool measures social & labour practices in factories across nine key areas:

 - Recruitment and hiring